It was my last full day in San Ignacio and I had a decision to make.

 I went to Cahal Pech instead, and discovered yet another kickass set of Mayan ruins with nobody else around.

 Cahal Pech was even easier to get to than Xunantunich, as the ruins are located one mile outside of San Ignacio.

 One mile up a very steep hill.

 I was battling mono while I was in Belize, but had no idea at the time.
 It wasn’t until six weeks later, when I flew home and decided to see my doctor about my swollen glands, that I was diagnosed with it.

 The walk up the hill in the midday sun was a challenge for me, but I refused to get a taxi for just a one mile walk.
 That’s why many of the photos Dave took at the ruins show me sat on the ground and resting rather than exploring.

 Cahal Pech means “Place of the ticks”, and it’s one of Belize’s oldest set of ruins.
 Dating from way back in 1200 B.C., it first functioned as a farm, then later as a hilltop home for for an elite Mayan family.
 At the height of its occupation, around 15,000 people lived there, with majority of them farmers living on the outskirts.

 The ruins are nowhere near as spread out as Xunantunich, so you can easily see everything within an hour.
 There are seven small plazas to explore, and 30-odd Mayan structures, including temples, ball courts, a sweat house, and even a royal burial chamber.

 What made Cahal Pech different to the other Mayan ruins I’ve explored was that walking from plaza to plaza was like wandering through a maze.
-The entire complex was full of tunnels and passageways and dark rooms, with stairs connecting them to courtyards of different heights.
-It was kind of like wandering through a real-life Escher painting.
+The entire complex was full of cold tunnels and dark rooms, with stairs leading to areas of different heights.

 Once I regained my energy levels, I was ready to start exploring.